 About Lisa Kori

-Lisa Kori is a multimedia artist and musician based in Santa Fe, New Mexico.
+Lisa Kori is a multimedia artist, filmmaker, and musician based in Santa Fe, New Mexico.

-Her diverse projects encompass wearable technologies, sound installations, and experimental performances.
+Her diverse projects encompass wearable technologies, sound installations, experimental performances and films.
 She often juxtaposes craft and folk traditions with unexpected artistic contexts, including treating sewing, fabric dyeing, and pattern-making as performance art, building handmade musical instruments from everyday objects, and creating anti-surveillance devices using felt.

 Projects she is known for include Open Fit with Kyle McDonald, open source software to design pants on the fly, and Anti-NIS Accessories with Caitlin Morris, fantastical headgear to thwart mind-reading surveillance.
 Her project The Medium and the Mayhem documented experimental art and music scenes around the world.
 She collaborated with ethnomusicologist David Novak to publish their combined research in the third edition of Handmade Electronic Music by Nicolas Collins (Routledge, 2020).